-About the Neuromuscular Disorders Program
+About Neuromuscular Disorders

 Neuromuscular disorders, or disorders of the peripheral nervous system, are some of the most common diseases faced by our aging population.
 Neuromuscular disorders involve the motor neurons, nerve roots of the spine, brachial and lumbar plexus, neuromuscular junction and muscle.